I tried setting up correlation between traces and logs in CloudWatch Application Signals

 },

-As a result, I can also see logs associated with the trace as follows:
+As a result, I was able to see logs associated with the trace as shown below.

 {